-Regulatory Services Funding source allocation and Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates funding source Regulatory Services Building Consents 60-70% - 30-40% ✓ (districtwide general rate) - Resource Consents 50-60% - 40-50% ✓ (districtwide general rate) - Environmental Standards - Health & Compliance 25-35% - 65-75% ✓ (districtwide general rate) - Environmental Standards - Animal Management 55-65% - 35-45% ✓ (districtwide general rate) - Capital costs : The interest and depreciation costs relating to capital expenditure are incorporated in the operating Regulatory Services capital expenditure projects are funded through: Funding Source Proportion of Funding for 2021-2041 Rates funded depreci ation - Capital grants and su New Zealand Transpo - Development and fina ancial contributions - 100% Borrowings Total 100%
+Regulatory Services

+Funding source allocation and funding source Operating costs:

+Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates

+Regulatory Services \checkmark

+Building Consents 60-70% - 30-40% (districtwide general rate) -

+~

+Resource Consents 50-60% - 40-50% (districtwide general rate) -

+Environmental ~

+Standards - Health & Compliance 25-35% - 65-75% (districtwide general rate) -

+Environmental \checkmark

+Standards - Animal Management 55-65% - 35-45% (districtwide general rate) -

+Capital costs:

+The interest and depreciation costs relating to capital expenditure are incorporated in the operating costs of each activity.

+Regulatory Services ca by: pital expenditure projects are funded throu ugh a combination n of rates funded depreciation and bor rowings.
+Funded

+Funding Source Proportion of Funding for 2021-2041

+Rates funded depreci -

+Capital grants and su New Zealand Transpo -

+Development and financial contributions -

+Borrowings 100%

+Total 100%

-Districtwide Planning Activity Description This activity is focussed on the preparation of the District Plan, ongoing maintenance of and delivery of our policy and research work programme, and provision of a housing programme for the Kāpiti Coast district.
+Districtwide Planning Activity Description This activity is focussed on the preparation of the District Plan, ongoing maintenance of and delivery of our policy and research work programme, and provision of a housing programme for the Kapiti Coast district.
 The District Plan is Council's primary land use regulation which enables growth and development while ensuring the sustainable management of the district's natural and physical resources.
 The district-wide planning activity makes a significant difference to community wellbeing by: • supporting development of quality urban environments, and ensuring sufficient land is available for a range of housing types; • protecting valued features of the district, including sites of particular significance to mana whenua, significant natural areas, productive soils, and landscapes; • changing land use regulation as necessary to increase resilience to natural hazards and the future impacts of climate change; enabling business development and growth; and developing vibrant, diverse and liveable communities.
 The housing programme looks more broadly at how we can improve access to suitable quality housing across the district, which includes a range of initiatives such as: • expanding land supply and incentivising higher density development in suitable areas explore partnering opportunities on housing developments to boost supply • looking into opportunities with the public housing sector to increase provision of social housing in the district • seeing if there is suitable land that could be used for temporary relocatable housing The Research and Policy sub-activity is focussed on policy development, ongoing maintenance and delivery of our policy & research work programme (surveys/data collection and analysis to support decision-making, policy development, submissions and advocacy).
 Community outcomes to which the activity contributes Strong Communities (Mana Whenua) - this activity seeks to engage and partner with local iwi to identify and deliver on community outcomes, including those that are of particular significance and importance to iwi.
-Strong Communities (Housing) - the housing programme seeks to improve access to suitable quality housing and increase provision of social housing across the district Strong Communities - the District Plan ensures the Kāpiti Coast district's built form is developed appropriately, whilst the housing programme promotes community resilience and enhances standards of living by improving access to quality safe affordable housing.
-Our policy & research work programme supports the running of an efficient and effective Council, which ensures that the needs of Kāpiti Coast district are met, that its' residents are engaged and connected, and that there are appropriate policy responses to issues that are important to the community.
+Strong Communities (Housing) - the housing programme seeks to improve access to suitable quality housing and increase provision of social housing across the district Strong Communities - the District Plan ensures the Kapiti Coast district's built form is developed appropriately, whilst the housing programme promotes community resilience and enhances standards of living by improving access to quality safe affordable housing.
+Our policy & research work programme supports the running of an efficient and effective Council, which ensures that the needs of Kapiti Coast district are met, that its' residents are engaged and connected, and that there are appropriate policy responses to issues that are important to the community.
 Thriving Environment - this activity protects the environment and valued features of the district and increase resilience to natural hazards and the future impacts of climate change.